TrevorShelby/Mao-Online/protocol.md

 	}
 }
 ```
-The `moveCard` action lets the client to move a card from one place to another.
-It is only available during play. `from` describes the card being moved, and `to` describes where it is being moved to.
+`from` describes the card being moved, and `to` describes where it is being moved to.
 Both objects will *always* have a `source` property that describes the type of area that the card is being moved from or to.

 ###From the Client's Hand
 ```JSON